 As they look so similar it’s easy to see how it can be confusing between these 3 models.
 There are a few differences to know, with the PT version being a slightly enhanced version of the AC5000 model.

-There are few differences to know when shopping.
+There are a few differences to know when shopping.
 Namely, it’s a matter of room size coverage.

 While the AC4825 is a small to medium room purifier and features a recommended coverage of 167 square feet, the AC5000 is basically a larger version of it.
-The AC5000 and AC5250PT are rated up to 180 square feet but have more fan power their smaller sibling doesn’t.
+The AC5000 and AC5250PT are rated up to 180 square feet but have more fan power than their smaller sibling.